hughperkins/gpu-experiments/README.md

 [results/maths2_940m.tsv](results/maths2_940m.tsv)

-`int add` and `int sub` were optimized away, so removed from the graph.
-Not sure how to work around that?
-Section 'effect of optimization on performance?' shows that just turning off optimizations gives unrepresentative results, so not really an option.
+`int add` and `int sub` were optimized away initially, so needed some tricks to become measurable.

-For other operations, we see:
+For floats, we see:
 - `fma` is the fastest
-- float add/sub/mul all same speed as each other
+- add/sub/mul all same speed as each other
-- float div about 3 times slower than mul
+- div about 3 times slower than mul

+For ints:
 - int mul half as fast as float mul
 - int div slllooowwww
 - float sqrt is pretty slow, but still faster than int div